le72834/Le_L_ChatApp/README.md

 # Chat App
 This is an interactive chat application.
 You can login or registration with the name you want and let's chat!
+You can visit the live version [here](https://ll-chat-app1.herokuapp.com/).

 ## PORT
 The project run on http://localhost:5050